C. David Pomeroy, Jr.

 City of Pasadena Historical Commission, committee chairman, 1986-96.

-Pasadena Heritage Park/Pomeroy Homestead Steering Committee, current member (donated Pomeroy Homestead and surround land to City in 1986.
+Pasadena Heritage Park/Pomeroy Homestead Steering Committee, former member (donated Pomeroy Homestead and surround land to City in 1986.
 Principal researcher on the conversion to historical museum)

 Texas State Historical Association, current member